- Guest Contributor

 Auto insurance changes over the years, so you should check prices at least every couple of years.
 Prices could go up because of changes in costs and for other reasons.
 If you keep your vehicle, prices could go down because your vehicle depreciates over time.
 Shopping for the best deals and coverage helps you save money over time.
 Even if you get a loyalty discount from your current insurance company, another company could be less expensive.

-To find the best rates for insurance, use two or three insurance search engines, such as Jobble Auto and Jerry.ai, to find the best prices.
+To find the best insurance rates, use two or three insurance search engines, such as our Jobble Auto rate comparison tool, to to compare prices.

 About the Author: Cheryl Bowman has been writing on various topics since 2007.
 She writes on many topics, including pets and food.
 Her specialties are legal and automotive as she worked in both industries.
 Cheryl’s legal specialties are bankruptcy and family law.
 She also writes about criminal law and civil cases such as personal injury and real estate.
 You can find Cheryl on Writer Access.